CamDavidsonPilon/lifelines/README.md

 ## (Quick) Intro to *lifelines* and survival analysis

-**Work in progress (20%) **
+**Work in progress (30%) **

-If you are new to survival analysis, wondering why it is useful, and are interesting in worked examples, I recommend following the `tutorial_and_examples.ipynb` notebook, or you can view it online [here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).
+If you are new to survival analysis, wondering why it is useful, and are interesting in worked examples, I recommend following the `Tutorial and Examples.ipynb` notebook, or you can view it online [here](http://nbviewer.ipython.org/urls/raw.github.com/CamDavidsonPilon/lifelines/master/Tutorial%20and%20Examples.ipynb).

 ## Documentation